9.2-channel home theater receiver with Wi-Fi®, Bluetooth®, and Chromecast built-in

 - Remote Control: You can operate general control functions (play/stop, control the volume, select the input source, etc.) from your compatible smartphone or tablet.

 - Streaming Audio: Lets you play audio from built-in music streaming services (such as Pandora, Spotify, TIDAL), the music library on your Apple iOS or Android device, and your Windows PC or other DLNA-compatible server.
 You can also access music from Bluetooth and USB source devices.

-HDMI Control: This function allows HDMI-CEC compatible components or RIHD-compatible components connected via HDMI to be controlled with the TX-RZ730.
-The AV receiver offers the following HDMI-CEC controls.
+HDMI Control: This function allows HDMI-CEC compatible components or RIHD-compatible components connected via HDMI to be controlled with one another's remote controls.

 - The AV receiver will enter Standby mode when the power of the TV is turned to Standby.

 - You can set on the menu screen of the TV to either output the audio from the speakers connected to the AV receiver, or from the speakers of the TV.

 - It is possible to output the audio/video from the antenna or from the input jack of the TV from the speakers connected to the AV receiver.